-Progress against all of our CR targets is monitored by the Corporate Responsibility and Diversity Committee (chaired by ANZ's CEO) and progress is communicated through our monthly CR e-bulletin, interim and full-year CR reports (see links provided in Labour: question 2).
+Progress against all of our CR targets is monitored by the Corporate Responsibility and Diversity Committee (chaired by ANZ's CEO) and the Board Governance Committee.
+Progress is also communicated through our monthly CR e-bulletin, interim and full-year CR reports (see links provided in Labour: question 2).
 All statements of progress against our CR targets are assessed as part of our audit program and independent assurance program.

 Our employees are encouraged to provide feedback on our performance through our annual employee survey, My Voice and through our on-line CEO Chat feedback forum.
-The results of our My Voice survey are published on anz.com/cs.
+The results of our My Voice survey are published on anz.com/cr.